Psalms 43; 149, Deuteronomy 7:17-26, Titus 3:1-15, John 1:43-51

 Paul was anything but naïve.
 He knew professing faith in Christ did not immediately transform a person into a saint.
 If it did, he wouldn’t have had to send instructions from afar.
 He was experienced enough to know his flock needed constant tending.
 By first appealing to the church’s better nature and describing the lives he hoped they would lead, he let them know he had faith in their potential.
 Though he attributed the less desirable behaviors to unbelievers, it was a subtle reminder to the church that they were not so different as they might like to pretend.

 Throughout the letter, Paul suggests the “people learn to devote themselves to good works in order to meet urgent needs, so that they may not be unproductive.”
 The doing of good works is a benefit not just to the recipient of the work, but also to the giver.
 Our actions influence our attitudes, and one way to cultivate a spirit of charity is to act charitably.
-Even when we don’t feel like it – maybe especially then – acting in ways that demonstrate a love for God and his creation will help nourish those feelings within us.
+Even when our spirit resists – maybe especially then! – acting in ways that demonstrate a love for God and his creation will help nourish those feelings within us.

 Proverbs 16:27 says: “Idle hands are the devil’s workshop; idle lips are his mouthpiece.”
 To be our best selves, we need to be intentional about how we spend our time.
-If we don’t fill our days with what is meaningful, the meaningless or harmful will roll in and take root.
+If we don’t fill our days with what is meaningful, we leave the gate open for the meaningless or harmful to creep in and take root.
 Being productive in the way Paul suggests helps grow God’s kingdom both within us and without.